Witney logo

 Traffic restrictions during construction

-Starting 10 February 2025 and until the end of construction, the speed limit on the A40 within the scheme extents will be temporarily reduced to 50mph speed limit, and the speed limit on the B4022 within the Scheme extents will also be temporarily reduced to 30mph speed limit.
+• the speed limit on the A40 within the scheme extents will be temporarily reduced to 50mph and the B4022 within the Scheme extents will also be temporarily reduced to 30mph.

 About the project